 Indian-Americans laud Supreme Court's verdict on Ayodhya case

 In one of the most important and most anticipated judgments in India's history, a 5-judge Constitution bench headed by Chief Justice Ranjan Gogoi put an end to the more than a century-old dispute that has torn the social fabric of the nation.
-US State Department Spokesperson Morgan Ortagus said the US is following the announcement of the Ayodhya verdict.
+A state department spokesperson said the US is following the announcement of the Ayodhya verdict.

 In a statement, FIIDS thanked the Supreme Court of India for delivering a historic verdict on Ayodhya Ram Temple, one of the most sensitive issues of India.
 "We welcome a well-balanced verdict that the SC handed over the entire land to Hindus and allocated land for a mosque," FIIDS said.